Kevin-Lago/java-guide/3-intermediate_java/0-annotations/README.md

 - Single-Value Annotations store a single value.

-- Here're some examples of built-in Single-Value Annotations:
+- Here are some examples of built-in Single-Value Annotations:

 - [@Value]()